 Transfers/Promotions.
-Background screening is required for all current employees who are the final candidate for a new position within the College or who are promoted or transferred to other positions.
+Background screening is required for all current employees who are the final candidate for a new or transfer to another position within the College or promotion to division chair or budget manager.
 Reassignment of duties not involving promotion or transfer may necessitate background screening on a case-by-case basis, i.e. the addition of cash-handling responsibilities.

-Supervisors must notify the Human Resources Office of any and all reassignment of duties within their departments.
+Department supervisors/division chairs must notify the Human Resources Office of any and all reassignment of duties within their department/division.